Phu-Bahr/project-eso/README.md

 3. bundle exec rake db:create
 4. bundle exec rake db:migrate
 5. bundle exec rake db:seed
-6. make sure ruby version is changed to 2.4.5 via Chruby command.
+6. make sure ruby version is changed to 2.6.5 via Chruby command or RMV.
 7. then in command line run your servers - "Rails s" and in another tab "yarn start" for React's webpacker.

 This app is very simple for now with 3 tables, 2 main paths /categories and /restaurants.
 3 paths if you include devise user log in screens.